 (2) A person to whom a set of personalised plates has been issued may, with the approval of the CEO, and on payment of a fee of $18.25, transfer those plates to another vehicle owned by the person or by a member of the person’s immediate family.

+(3) The CEO must not approve the transfer of number plates that identify a vehicle as a passenger transport vehicle, or as a passenger transport vehicle that is used to provide a particular category of passenger transport service, unless —

+(a) a passenger transport vehicle authorisation, or a passenger transport vehicle authorisation that authorises the vehicle to be operated for use in providing that category of passenger transport service, as the case requires, is in force in relation to the vehicle to which the number plates are proposed to be transferred; or

+(b) the vehicle to which the number plates are proposed to be transferred is to be operated to replace a vehicle with an authorisation referred to in paragraph (a).

 [Regulation 114 amended: Gazette 12 Jun 2015 p.
 2039; 14 Jun 2016 p.
 1999; 23 Jun 2017 p.
 3268; 22 Jun 2018 p.
 2192; 31 May 2019 p.
-1726.]
+1726; 26 Jun 2019 p.
+2236.]

 115. Replacement of stolen, lost number plates